 Shared Ownership properties are leasehold, rather than freehold, so you will not own the land the property is on

-You have to pay service charge that comes with the property regardless of how big your stake is - and you may have to pay ground rent too
+You have to pay service charge that comes with the property regardless of how big your stake is.
+You may have to pay ground rent too

 When you come to sell, you may have to do it through the Shared Ownership scheme rather than on the open market